rinagalperin/biomedical_nel/readme.md

 Addressing these problems can result in higher recall and better generalization.

 ### Solution
-#### problems 1, 2
+#### Problems 1, 2
 Intuitively, using the context of the word in the post can give better indication of whether or not it is an actual medical term or not, which addresses the first 2 problems:

 1. 'מערכת כמוני' can imply that 'כמוני' is a type/name of a system and not a drug.

 2. 'קהילת טרשת נפוצה' can imply that in the given context, 'טרשת נפוצה' is a type/name of an online community and not a disorder.

 We use context analysis, i.e.- combinations of one or more words that represent entities, phrases, concepts, and themes that appear in the text.
-The exact process we implemented is described [here](#%F0%9F%9A%A7-Training-data-construction).
+The exact process we implemented is described [here](#Process).

 Since such cases are not labeled as UMLS in the manual annotations, using the comparison between the HRM output and the annotations as the label provides the desired information to our BERT model during training (meaning that if the HRM _does tag such expressions_ - it is rightfully considered a mistake).